NAWA5/massage-group-bot/README.md

 ### Expected behaviour

-Once started, the bot will post pairs of messages in the configured group.
-Each pair is separated by 15 seconds.
-After all 100 pairs are sent the bot idles until the next day and then repeats.
+Once started, the bot posts each question from `messages.txt` followed by its matching reply from `replies.txt`.
+The bot waits 15 seconds between the question and the answer.
+After at most 100 pairs (or when the lists end) it idles until the next day and then repeats.

 ## Running tests